 The license is not validated at this stage.
 If your license key is invalid you will receive event number 10 when the endpoint receives the policy with the license attached.

-For a full list of event numbers, please "Events" on page 74.
+For a full list of event numbers, please "Events in Privilege Management for MacOS" on page 74.